tdwg/website/conferences/2025/biss-editing/index.md

 ### Editorial review process

 Please begin the editorial review process as soon as an abstract is submitted for review.
 You should receive an email from awt@pensoft.net when an abstract has been assigned to you for review.
 Alternatively, the [Collection editor tab in your ARPHA dashboard](https://arpha.pensoft.net/dashboard?showall=1&state_type=23) (when logged in) will show abstracts ready to be reviewed (they will be marked “in pre-submission review”).

+**Note:** You may receive notification of a submission to a session ([collection](https://www.tdwg.org/conferences/2025/biss-abstract-submission/#collection)) you are reviewing and then find that it has disappeared from your queue.
+This may happen when an extended abstract was submitted to the wrong collection (e.g., moved in the program from what the author originally thought), and was changed by a volume editor.

 Keep in mind that the same notification is sent to all technical editors, and ARPHA does not allow simultaneous editing of a document.
 Only one person can work on an abstract at a time.
 If you are not actively working on a manuscript, please close the window to give others a chance to contribute.
 Note: the dashboard may give misleading indications that someone is editing the manuscript.
 You can verify if this is true by clicking on the manuscript title.